Learn to start your own art journal

 Crafting a story is an intensely intellectual and heady process.
-Writers can benefit from tools to help get them into the creative headspace and find new ways to sidestep their inner critic.
-Art Journaling is an easy, creative, and fun way to let your linguistic mind relax into a judgement-free visual space filled with colors, textures, and shapes.
+Writers benefit from tools that help get them into the creative headspace and sidestep their inner critic.
+Art Journaling is an easy, creative, and fun way to let your linguistic mind relax into a judgment-free visual space filled with colors, textures, and shapes.
 If I can do it, you can do it!

-By starting an art journal practice, you can learn to embrace being experimental and flawed which can ultimately serve your generative writing practice by reducing stifling perfectionism and increasing enjoyment.
+By starting an art journal practice, you will learn to embrace experimentation and mistakes, which can ultimately serve your generative writing practice by reducing perfectionism and increasing enjoyment.
 Mixed media art journaling is also an excellent way for writers to “commute” to and from their story world.
 Finding another creative outlet can also miraculously open new doors to the creative storytelling process.

 In this Art-Journaling Workshop, you will

-- Learn a fun, affordable method for reducing stress and self-criticism
+- Learn this fun, affordable method for reducing stress and self-criticism

 - Create deeply personal visual images from your heart in a supportive, compassionate community.